lissine0/Monal-wiki/Considerations-for-XMPP-server-admins.md

 * [Monitoring Service](https://www.igniterealtime.org/projects/openfire/plugin-archive.jsp?plugin=monitoring) - for MAM support, you'll loose messages without
 * [HTTP File Upload](https://www.igniterealtime.org/projects/openfire/plugin-archive.jsp?plugin=httpfileupload) - for file transfers

+# Other settings (all servers)
+These are settings you should consider for all servers.

 ## Session timeout
 - Due to its push notification design, Monal has the tendency to login or resume rather a lot.